Syrup Production to the Greenhouse and Back- How Sweet!

 The local market for our syrup and plants is very small so we built accordingly.
 The sap shack is about 260 sq. ft. and the greenhouse is about 1200 sq ft.

 Capital outlay was minimal; we tried to re-use or repurpose what we had on hand for setting up both sap shack and greenhouse, e.g. door, window, concrete floor slabs.
 The lumber and siding is from trees on our property.
-Outside of the greenhouse plastic and tin roof, almost everything else was recycled and reused.
+With the exception of the greenhouse plastic and tin roof, almost everything else was recycled and reused.

 • Owning heavy equipment (cat, excavator, backhoe) made building construction easier and makes creating access to birch groves possible;

-• Lots of dead or danger trees available for firewood
+• Plentiful supply of dead or danger trees for firewood

 • Water sources other than groundwater - a small lake and a gravity feed run off system

 The heat ducting is actually used road culvert and dryer hoses.
 Fans were recycled from old furnaces and demolished buildings.

 Salvaged wood stoves heat the greenhouse and cook the sap.